Business owners urged to think about the future

 All of these questions can be answered through effective succession planning.
 All scenarios can be planned for whether the owner exits through choice, early death or retirement.

-We therefore advise that forward planning is required to ensure successful transition on retirement.
+Tim Ratcliffe, Gordons corporate partner said: “Many business owners do not realise is that forward planning over time is required to ensure successful transition on retirement.
 This is especially the case where a next generation of family or tier of management is taking over the helm.

-It is therefore sensible for every business to plan for unexpected events to ensure the successful future of an organisation.
-Preparing what we call, a ‘company Will’ is of the upmost importance particularly when planning for the unexpected.
+“At Gordons, our corporate team is skilled at understanding how different businesses operate and can advise on planning for unexpected events to ensure the successful future of an organisation.
+Preparing what we call, a ‘company will’ is of the upmost importance particularly when planning for the unexpected.